St Michael's World Apostolate, SMWA

 IN LIGHT OF THE PRESENT CRISIS in the church, our Christian duty to pray for our priests assumes a greater importance today than in any time in history.
 As such, Our Lady has instructed Veronica to hold a Holy Hour of reparation every Sunday for the intention of the Holy Father and the fallen hierarchy in the church, as well as to atone for the profanation of the day of the Lord.

-The requested hour of reparation has faithfully been kept since its initiation in 1970, as the faithful gather at the sacred grounds each and every Sunday between the hours of10:30 a.m. and noon to offer the 15 decade Rosary, a litany, and to sing devotional hymns to Our Lady.
+The requested hour of reparation has faithfully been kept since its initiation in 1970, as the faithful gather at the sacred grounds each and every Sunday between the hours of 10:30 a.m. and noon to offer the 15 decade Rosary, a litany, and to sing devotional hymns to Our Lady.
 (The original time given by Our Lady was 1 p.m. to 2 p.m. but was changed when we moved in 1975 from the original site of St. Robert Bellarmine Church to our present open-air site.
-See Background Story below.)

-For over three decades, the Sunday Holy Hour has stood as a pillar of dedication to the cause of the sacred priesthood--a dedication which, to our knowledge, can not be found anywhere else in the world today.
+For nearly 50 years, the Sunday Holy Hour has stood as a pillar of dedication to the cause of the sacred priesthood--a dedication which, to our knowledge, can not be found anywhere else in the world today.
 For it is here on these sacred grounds that those of true faith are praying with true charity and purpose, bearing the harshest, elements that nature can dish out so that priests everywhere might be given that grace and fortitude to rise above the world and remain true to their vows as representatives of God.

 It has truly been said, that our priests will only be as holy as we pray them to be.
 Our Lady Herself has said that the clergy do not have a special passport to Heaven (Wisdom 6:5,6), but must merit their way to the kingdom by carrying their cross and remaining ever true to their vocation.